 For the latest updates and recommendations please visit the EMS Agency website at:

 Under Important Notice on the landing page is an area listed as Hepatitis A Update.
 You can click on this to be linked to the most current information from the Department of Public Health.
 If you have specific questions please send them to HepAinfo@dhs.lacounty.gov and EMS Agency staff will get back to you with a response.

 * Message from the Medical Director -- October 6, 2017

-+Paramedic to assist caregivers or patient with self-administered emergency medications -- December 1, 2016
++Paramedic to Assist caregivers or patient with self-administered emergency medication -- December 1, 2016

 In this update I will:

 - Discuss the authority for paramedics to administer emergency medication including hydrocortisone for patients with congenital adrenal hyperplasia (CAH).